melanie-brennan/ML_supervised_models/README.md

-## Classifying Pulsars versus Non-Pulsars with Supervised Machine Learning
+## Classifying Pulsars and Non-Pulsars using Supervised Machine Learning

 Pulsars are a rare type of neutron star that emit radio waves.
 The HRTU2 data set was collected during the High Time Resolution Universe Survey (South) and contains samples of pulsar candidates.
 The data set is unbalanced, containing 16, 259 spurious examples caused by RFI/noise and 1,639 real pulsar examples, giving a baseline accuracy of 90.8%.